It won’t take long to do an online booking

 Jan has been working in the health sector for 35 years, with the last 25 years in General Practice.
 She enjoys the daily interaction with patients and other staff members and keeping up with the ongoing changes in General Practice.

 Jan is married to Errol and in her spare time enjoys gardening and spending time with her family.

 RECEPTIONRead More >

 Heather has lived in Oamaru all her life.
 She enjoys gardening, reading, music and spending time with her family.
-Heather has two adult children and is looking forward to her new grandchild.
+Heather has two adult children and is a spending as much time as possible with her first grandchild.